arunaabhs/Speed_detection/README.md

 #### Cropping ####

-The first thing my program does to the video is crop out any unnecessary areas.
-In the gif below, the black box is blocking out a part of the screen that has motion but shouldn't be part of our detection.
-These cropped regions can be manually selected at runtime (click and drag on the "Source Image" window) and are saved in `settings.json` (when 's' key is pressed).
-Saved regions are cropped out on startup.
+The first step in the pipeline involves removing irrelevant areas from the video.
+As shown in the demo GIF, some regions—such as areas with motion that should not be considered for vehicle detection—are excluded.
+These cropped regions can be manually selected during runtime by clicking and dragging on the "Source Image" window.
+When the 's' key is pressed, the selected regions are saved to settings.json and automatically applied on startup.

 #### Vehicle Detection ####